gear-tech/sails-program-verifier/README.md

 To ensure consistency, the repository includes Docker images that can be used for program compilation.

+Before using these Docker images, ensure you have Docker installed on your system:

+- **Windows/Mac:** Download Docker Desktop from [docker.com](https://www.docker.com/products/docker-desktop/)
+- **Linux:** Follow the installation guide for your distribution at [docs.docker.com](https://docs.docker.com/engine/install/)

+Docker is required to run the containerized build environment that ensures reproducible compilation across different systems.

 The verification service itself relies on these images when processing verification requests.

 ## Compiling a Contract